Tannaah/ecommerce-api/README.md

 --------------------
 ## Interesting Code Spotlight
-One of the most important fixes was correcting the product update `search` behavior so updates modify the existing row instead of inserting duplicates.
+One of the most important fixes was correcting the product update behavior so updates modify the existing row instead of inserting duplicates.

 Why it’s interesting: it prevented duplicate products and made admin updates safe and reliable.